Low-Lying Excitation Modes of Trapped Dipolar Fermi Gases: From Collisionless to Hydrodynamic Regime: Low-Lying Excitation Modes

 where $\tau^*$ denotes the relaxation time at the peak in the imaginary part, which is determined from $\frac{d {\rm Im} \Omega(\tau)}{d\tau}|_{\tau=\tau^*}=0$.
-Equation (\ref{peakhightanalytic}) shows that the peak height of the imaginary part of the radial quadrupole mode depends approximately linear on the difference between the limiting frequencies.
+Equation (\ref{peakhightanalytic}) shows that the peak height of the imaginary part of the radial quadrupole mode changes approximately linear with the difference between the limiting frequencies.
+This represents an important result of our analysis as it allows to infer collisionless and hydrodynamic frequencies of the low-lying modes from measuring the maximal damping.
+A similar procedure allows for homogeneous Fermi gases to determine the velocities of zero sound \cite{VollhardtWoelfle}.
 However, the prefactor in Eq.~(\ref{peakhightanalytic}) leads to a small deviation from this linear dependence for the radial quadrupole mode.
-In order to reveal this deviation graphically, one has to choose a large value for the relative dipolar interaction strength $\epsilon_{\rm dd}$, which, however, excludes a cigarre-like cloud due to the instability of the dipolar interaction \cite{AristeuRapCom,Aristeu}.
+In order to reveal this deviation graphically, one has to choose a large value for the relative dipolar interaction strength $\epsilon_{\rm dd}$, which, however, excludes a cigar-like cloud due to the instability of the dipolar interaction \cite{AristeuRapCom,Aristeu}.
 According to Fig.~\ref{fig4} the ratio of dissipative peak height and difference of collisionless and hydrodynamic frequencies decreases 5.7 \%, once the trap aspect ratio $\lambda$ increases from 2 to 9 for $\epsilon_{\rm dd}=1.33$.
 Numerically we find that also the other two modes reveal a similar small deviation from the linear dependence of the imaginary peak height from the difference of the limiting frequencies, which turns out to be most pronounced for the three-dimensional quadrupole mode.